AI agent authorization is a rule problem

 Veto policies are declarative YAML.
 They are version-controlled alongside your code and reviewed in pull requests.
 Here are the key patterns for production deployments.

-Tool-level allow/deny
+Tool-level gating

 Example: Allow read_file, list_files.
 Deny delete_file, drop_database.